 The first bison to arrive at the Park was a bull named “Ben Harrison.”
 According to an article in the San Francisco Examiner, Ben Harrison hailed from the Kansas ranch of C.J.
 Jones, an early conservationist who began his own breeding program in 1884.
 Ben Harrison was purchased for $350 — a great deal of money at that time — and shipped to San Francisco.
 He was the first of a herd of bison that was intended to help preserve the species.
 Within two years, he had sired a calf by the first female, “Sarah Bernhardt,” and from that point on the herd thrived.

-One hundred years ago, the bison were named after public figures: Grover Cleveland, Bill McKinley and Bill Bunker were among the original animals.
-The bison currently residing in the Park were originally named after the royal family according to Shakespeare.
+Over 100 years ago, the bison were named after public figures: Grover Cleveland, Bill McKinley and Bill Bunker were among the original animals.
+A later herd was originally named after the royal family according to Shakespeare.
 In 1993, the bison relinquished their Shakespearean names in favor of Native American names at a special bison reclaiming and renaming ceremony sponsored by the Watchbison Committee, the Native American Advisory Committee, and the San Francisco Zoological Society.